Spyker sues GM for over $3 billion on Saab bankruptcy

 Spyker’s lawsuit was being funded by an anonymous third party, who will share in any settlement, he said.

-“Pang Da plays no part in the lawsuit in one way or the other.
-We have set aside provisions for our losses on Saab already,” Pang told Reuters on the phone.

-“As an auto dealer we will be focusing on car sales and strengthening our ties with manufacturers.
-But we might be interested in other acquisition opportunities in the future if the opportunity arises, although we won’t take a controlling share,” he said.

-GM, which operates in China in a partnership with state-run automaker SAIC Motor Corp Ltd (600104.SS), late last year effectively blocked deals with Pang Da and Youngman.
+GM, which operates in China in a partnership with state-run automaker SAIC Motor Corp Ltd, late last year effectively blocked deals with two Chinese investors, Pang Da Automobile Trade Co and Zhejiang Youngman Lotus Automobile.

 GM said it would stop supplying vehicles and technology to Saab’s new owners because it would run counter to the interests of its own shareholders.
 Saab filed for bankruptcy months later and stopped producing cars.